caltechlibrary/newt/README.md

 The Newt Project is exploring this by providing three tools to fill in the gaps.

-- `newt` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipe line built from other web services
+- `newt` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
 - `newtgen` is a code generator that can take a set of data models described in YAML and generate SQL, HTML and templates based on those models
 - `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language